open/close all folders

 - For those who might be disappointed by the fight against Mettaton NEO in a Genocide Run, here is a fanmade battle (unfortunely only an animation, so not playable) where he gets his chance to shine.
 It includes arm cannon, swords, flying, and, of course, lots of legs.

 - A fandom example: At the beginning of Undertale fandom, it was generally accepted that the Fallen Human, Chara was the true villain of Undertale, influencing Frisk to embark on the Genocide Route in order to destroy everything.
 A small collection of Undertale fans theorized for a time that Chara may not actually be the game's villain, but instead is actually the game's narrator and Mission Control, but this was written off as a wild fan theory with no real evidence to prove otherwise.
 Then, in May of 2016, thefloweryfanclub (now renamed Determinators) published A CHARActer Analysis (WARNING: SPOILERS), a comprehensive guide to the game's in-game narration between each route using nothing but in-game screenshots: no philosophy, no psychology, very little commentary, only things you can see in-game.
 In a very short time, A CHARActer Analysis sparked a rapid change in the fandom's view of Chara, where they are now just as redeemable as the rest of the Undertale cast.
-Although the Narrator Chara theory still has its critics and awaits an official confirmation, theflowerfanclub/Determinators earned its Moment of Awesome for somehow finding a way to save Chara (among fans, at least).
+Although the Narrator Chara theory still has its critics and awaits an official confirmation (though this archived Tweet from Toby seems to indirectly confirm it, theflowerfanclub/Determinators earned its Moment of Awesome for somehow finding a way to save Chara (among fans, at least).

 - Getting Alan Oppenheimer, the original voice actor for Skeletor, to voice Papyrus.